voi-api/voi-api.github.io/maas-pro.md

 ## Endpoints not planned
 For clarity, here we list endpoints that are not available.
 We have not planned to build them as of yet but will notify all our partners if we do.

-* It's not possible to delete users, you can disable them on your end, ask user to contact our customer support for the right to be forgotten.
+* It's not possible to delete users in our system
-* Partners cannot add, update or delete products, contact Voi if you need to.
+* Ask user to contact our customer support for the right to be forgotten.
 * We have not included lock and reserve in our API, since the feature is not widely used.